 This project management tool is great for organizing tasks into boards and cards.
 It’s free and has a large user base.
 Trello has had a recent facelift, so if you’ve moved on, it might be worth another look.

 Jira is a great project management tool used primarily by engineering and development teams.
-Some of Jira’s features include scrum boards, roadmaps, and Kanban boards.
+Jira’s features include scrum boards, roadmaps, and Kanban boards.

 Hive works on action cards that exist inside projects.
-Within these cards, teams can add files, comments, feedback, and approvals.
-This project management tool offers 6 different project layouts including Gantt, Kanban, Calendar, and Portfolio.
+Teams can add files, comments, feedback, and approvals within these cards.
+This project management tool offers 6 different project layouts, including Gantt, Kanban, Calendar, and Portfolio.

 Although very similar, Monday takes the win for its user interface, pricing plans, team collaboration, and plug-and-play templates.

 So, which tool is right for you?
 Asana or Monday?
 It depends on your team size, budget, and the other applications you want to integrate with.
-If you’re still not sure, try out a few of the alternatives and see which one works best for you.
+If you’re still unsure, try out a few alternatives and see which one works best for you.